SandhyaSivakumar99/AIML3403-FakeJobPostingDetector/README.md

-# AIML3403 Capstone Project – AI-Powered Fake Job Posting Detector
+# AI-Powered Fake Job Posting Detector
-Capstone project for AIML-3403: AI-Powered Fake Job Posting Detector (Fall 2025)

-## 📖 Project Overview
+## Project Overview
-This project is part of **AIML-3403 (Capstone Project)** at Lambton College, Fall 2025.
 Our goal is to develop an **AI-powered system to detect fraudulent job postings** using **machine learning and natural language processing (NLP)** techniques.

 Fraudulent job ads are a growing concern in Canada, especially for **international students, newcomers, and young professionals**.